pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

 an S3 bucket will be _unversioned_.
 An unversioned bucket will not allow different versions of the same object.
-In order to take advantage of using an S3 bucket with Platform Automation, we will need to enable versioning.
+In order to take advantage of using an S3 bucket with Platform Automation, we will want to enable versioning.
+Enabling versioning is not required, but versioning does make the process easier, and will require less potential manual steps around naming updates to the new file whenever they are changed.

 1. Navigate to [the S3 console][amazon-s3-console].
 1. Choose the name of the bucket you created in the previous step
-1. Select the "Properpties" tab
+1. Select the "Properties" tab
 1. Click the "Versioning" tile
-1. Check the "Enable versioning"
+1. Check the "Enable Versioning"

 Now that versioning is enabled, we can store multiple versions of a file.